 My name is Emma and I’m a qualified counsellor and member of the British Association of Counselling & Psychotherapy (BACP).
 I have been running my private practice for over a decade.
 Before starting my own practice, I worked as a therapist for a specialist bereavement counselling service.

 I love to learn, to work with all sorts of different people and to draw on my life experiences to support clients in a way that is most useful and meaningful for them.

 The basis of my work – be that counselling or coaching – is that we all have within us the resources for growth, and capacity to have a meaningful life.
 I find meaning in helping people understand themselves better – understand why they may feel the way they feel, think what they think, and do the things they do.
-Through this understanding comes greater self-acceptance and self-belief.
+Through this understanding comes greater self-acceptance, self-care and self-belief.

-As a wife, mother, employee, employer, friend, sister, daughter and fellow human being, I am to tap into all my experiences to help me empathise and understand my clients and walk with them on their journey of self-discovery.
+As a wife, mother, employee, employer, friend, sister, daughter and fellow human being, I aim to tap into all my experiences to help me empathise and understand my clients and walk with them on their journey of self-discovery.

 I can provide a supportive space for fellow professional counsellors to talk through different client challenges, build skills, knowledge and insight.
 It’s also a vital opportunity to consider, more broadly, how you’re feeling about your own counselling practice.

 - Certificated in Transformative Approach to Couples Therapy in Action

 - Certificated in The 10 Principles of Effective Couples Therapy

 - Certificated in Integrating IFS (Internal Family Systems) Across Clinical Applications